 For a lot of us, though, starting a new hobby is something you try to do as an adult – whether that’s because you want to get fitter or healthier, meet new people, or simply spend less time at home staring at your TV.

-Starting a hobby can be intimidating for many reasons as an adult, but one common reason people avoid it is because of the sheer perceived expensive of taking up a new activity.
+Starting a hobby can be intimidating for many reasons as an adult, but one main obstacle is the cost.

 Are Hobbies on a budget Realistic?